samueldrouin/PyGuide/README.md

 pip3 install PyQt5
 ```

-Certain module (i.e statistics PDF generation) also need a LaTeX distribution installed.
+Some module (i.e statistics PDF generation) also need a LaTeX distribution installed.
 If you are not familiar with LaTeX the use of the MikTex distribution for Windows is recommended (https://miktex.org).
 The base installation should be enough to use this software however it might not include all the required packages therefore the option to install missing packages sould be actived.

 ### Installation